rdtripp/bmlt_droplet/README.md

 Enter WordPress Default Site Name:

-Please Enter Phone Greeting: <Thanks for calling the ........we're glad you're here for ex>
+Please Enter Phone Greeting: Thanks for calling the ........we're glad you're here for ex.

-Please enter your BMLT root server: <the BMLT root server for hosting your service body ex https://texasoklahomana.org/main_server/ .
-If you are using the root server installed in this script it would be https://yourdomain.org/main_server/ >
+Please enter your BMLT root server: the BMLT root server for hosting your service body ex https://texasoklahomana.org/main_server/ .
+If you are using the root server installed in this script it would be https://yourdomain.org/main_server/

 Please enter your Google Maps API key: